cloudposse/docs/content/tutorials/geodesic-getting-started.md

 Let's talk about a few of the ways that one can run Geodesic.
 Our toolbox has been built to satisfy many use-cases, and each result in a different pattern of invocation:

 1. You can **run standalone** Geodesic as a standard docker container using `docker run`.
-This enables you to get started quickly, avoid fiddling with configuration, or run a one off commands using some of the built in tools.
+This enables you to get started quickly, avoid fiddling with configuration or run one-off commands using some of the built-in tools.
    1. Example: `docker run -it --rm --volume $HOME:/localhost cloudposse/geodesic:latest-debian --login` opens a bash login shell (`--login` is our Docker `CMD` here) in our Geodesic container.
    1. Example: `docker run -it --rm --volume $HOME:/localhost cloudposse/geodesic:latest-debian -c "terraform version"` executes the `terraform version` command as a one off and outputs the result.
-1. You can **install** Geodesic onto your local machine using what we call the docker-pipe-bash pattern.
-Similar to above, this enables a quickstart process but supports longer lived usage as it creates a callable script on your machine that enables reuse.
+1. You can **install** Geodesic onto your local machine using what we call the docker-pipe-bash pattern (e.g. `docker run ... | bash`).
+Similar to above, this enables a quickstart process but supports longer lived usage as it creates a callable script on your machine that enables reuse any time you want to start a shell.
-   1. Example: `docker run --rm cloudposse/geodesic:latest-debian | bash -s latest-debian` installs `/usr/local/bin/geodesic` on your local machine which you can execute repeatedly via simply typing `geodesic`
+   1. Example: `docker run --rm cloudposse/geodesic:latest-debian | bash -s latest-debian` installs `/usr/local/bin/geodesic` on your local machine which you can execute repeatedly via simply typing `geodesic`.
+In this example, we're pinning the script to use the `cloudposse/geodesic:latest-debian` docker image, but we could also pin to our own image or to a specific version.
 1. Lastly, you can **build your own toolbox** on top of Geodesic.
-Want to provide additional packages to your team on top of what geodesic provides or want to customize the name of Geodesic to the name of your organization?
-This is simple to do by using Geodesic as your base image in your own Dockerfile, adding your own Docker `RUN` commands or overriding environment variables, and then building a new image which you distribute to your team.
+This is what SweetOps generally recommends to practitioners.
+We do this when we want to provide additional packages or customization to our team while building on the foundation that geodesic provides.
+This is simple to do by using Geodesic as your base image in your own `Dockerfile`, adding your own Docker `RUN` commands or overriding environment variables, and then building a new image that you distribute to your team.
 This is more advanced usage and we'll cover how to do this in a future how-to article.

 In this tutorial, we'll be running Geodesic standalone using `docker run` to allow us to get up and running quickly.